Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 **What was it like?**

 *"...Totally silent, except for my heartbeat.
-And… it hurt.
+And... it hurt.
 All over, this crazy pain that just drilled down into me like I was being torn apart by thousands of little fish hooks.
 And a choking feeling in my lungs and my throat.
-I could feel the moisture on my eyes fizzing away in the vacuum, and… I mean, we were dying.
+I could feel the moisture on my eyes fizzing away in the vacuum, and...
+I mean, we were dying.
 We had, like, seconds before we passed out.
 And then when we got in the lifeboat and pressurized it, it was like being hit with a baseball bat, all over.
-And then there was more pain because we got a* ***nasty*** *case of the bends… I dunno if we passed out from the pain or fell asleep from just being exhausted."*
+And then there was more pain because we got a* ***nasty*** *case of the bends...
+I dunno if we passed out from the pain or fell asleep from just being exhausted."*

 He shudders again.

-*"Either way… we made it.
+*"Either way... we made it.
 We spent a couple weeks in hospital, but we made it."*

 **You were rescued by [Warhorse] as I recall.**

 *"Yeah, and his friends too.
 He was a lot smaller then.
 Well, relatively speaking anyway.
-But he still had the same goofy…everything, really.
+But he still had the same goofy... everything, really.
 After that there was recovery.
 I bounced back pretty quick I guess.
 Took Xiù a bit longer, but she came through like she always does.
 Al I think was hurting the worst of us, but she powered through it."*

 [Image: A distant fond smile.]

 **What inspired the three of you to join the Byron Group’s exploration program?**

-*"We… sorted out our relationship, you know?
+*"We... sorted out our relationship, you know?
 Talked it out, figured out how we felt about each other, and decided we wanted to stay together.
 Well, no. We knew that from the start, but still.
 And the thing about what we’d gone through was that coming back to Earth was really kinda weird.
-Or maybe…like, we didn’t belong there.
+Or maybe... like, we didn’t belong there.
 Yeah.
 That’s better.
 Xiù threw out literally all her stuff, ‘cuz she said it didn’t feel like hers any longer.
-Allison… I mean she didn’t really have any ties anyway.
-And in the years I’d been gone, my Grampa’d died…"*
+Allison...
+I mean she didn’t really have any ties anyway.
+And in the years I’d been gone, my Grampa’d died..."*

 He trails off for a second.